Relation between the noise correlations and the spin structure factor for Mott-insulating states in SU$(N)$ Hubbard models: Numerical simulations

-The spin structure factor only probes the SU$(N)$ excitations, while the noise correlations also probe the charge excitation and the general narrowing of the peaks may be related to the closing of the charge gap at smaller interactions.
-Indeed, even the half-filling case which is charge-gapped at any $U>0$ in the thermodynamic limit, is essentially (charge) gapless at small $U$ at the considered system size due to the exponentially slow opening of the gap.
+Here $\tilde{G}_{\text{spin}}(k-k')$, which is based on the spin structure factor, only probes the SU$(N)$ excitations, while the full noise correlations also probe the charge excitation and the general narrowing of the antipeaks may be related to the closing of the charge gap at smaller interactions.
+Indeed, even the half-filling case which is charge gapped at any $U>0$ in the thermodynamic limit is essentially (charge) gapless at small $U$ at the considered system size due to the exponentially slow opening of the gap.

-In order to better understand how valid Eq.~(\ref{eq:momentumspinrelation2}) is for weaker interactions, we need to quantify how the full noise correlations, which include the charge sector, differ from the pure spin-sector contribution calculated via the spin structure factor.
-To do this, we investigate the absolute difference $\delta G_\text{spin}(k,k')=|G(k,k')-G_{\text{spin}}(k,k')|$, averaging the values away from $\delta_{k,k'}$, that is
+In order to better understand how valid Eq.~(\ref{eq:momentumspinrelation2}) is for weaker interactions, we need to quantify how the full noise correlations, which include the charge sector, differ from the pure spin sector contribution calculated via the spin structure factor.
+To do this, we investigate the absolute difference $\delta G_\text{spin}(k,k')=|G(k,k')-G_{\text{spin}}(k,k')|$, averaging the values away from $\delta_{k,k'}$, that is,

 To simplify the required calculations and discussion, we restrict ourselves to $\rho=1$.
-In Fig.~\ref{fig:Averagedeviation}(a), we plot $\Delta G_{\text{spin}}$ as a function of $U$ for $N=2$, 3, and 4, where $L=24$ (we choose the same system size to make the most accurate comparison).
-The deviation is well-approximated by $t^2/U^2$ for all $N$ in $U/t\in [10,20]$.
+In Fig.~\ref{fig:Averagedeviation}(a) we plot $\Delta G_{\text{spin}}$ as a function of $U/t$ for $N=2$, 3, and 4, where $L=24$ (we choose the same system size to make the most accurate comparison).
+The deviation is well approximated by $(t/U)^2$ for all $N$ in $U/t\in [10,20]$.
 The deviation for smaller values of $U/t$ grows somewhat slower, but it is clear that at $U/t=5$ (corresponding to Fig.~\ref{fig:U5results}), the deviation is significant, with more than an order of magnitude difference from the results at $U/t=20$.
 However, the proportionality constant grows larger with $N$, consistent with interactions being effectively weaker.
 The small proportionality constant for SU(2) is the reason why Eq.~(\ref{eq:momentumspinrelation2}) still gives relatively good agreement with the full noise correlations for SU(2).